Severson-Group/bm-modeling/README.md

 # BM Modeling

 ## Introduction

-This repository houses bearingless motor control models developed by the eLev lab and its collaborators, made freely available.
+This repository houses shared bearingless motor control models developed by the [eLev Lab](https://elev.umn.edu/) and its collaborators.

 ## Folder Configuration

 ### [`UniversalBM`](./UniversalBM/)

-This simulation package includes all the necessary files to simulate the universal bearingless motor model.
-This model was developed based on the following publication:
+This simulation package includes all necessary files to simulate any bearingless motor with a combined winding.
+This model was developed in the following publication:

 ```markdown
 Takahiro NOGUCHI, Mohamadhasan MOKHTARABADI, Kamisetti N V PRASAD, Wolfgang GRUBER and Eric L. SEVERSON,